Alex1986ham/Part_I/Part_2.md

 ## Types of different git commands:

+- git init (creates space in the directory for the git repo)
 - git clone link (gets the repo in the current working directory)
 - git status (gives the status of the current repo)
 - git log (displays information about the existing commits)